Thursday, December 11, 2008

 The Haruno Family

-: A hypnotherapist who occasionally hypnotizes his family for fun, and is teaching his son Go.
+The Father, Nobuo: A hypnotherapist who occasionally hypnotizes his family for fun, and is teaching his son Go.

 The Mother, Yoshiko: An animator trying to break back into the business by creating a hand drawn segment at the kitchen table.